 Average speed: 10Mbps

-15GB data (enough for 30 minutes of browsing a day)
+15GB data (enough for 30 minutes of browsing per day)

-BT Basic + Broadband is available to those on Pensions Credit, as well as those receiving a number of other benefits.
+BT Basic + Broadband is available to recipients of Pension Credit, as well as households receiving a number of other benefits.

-Pay the same price for calling for each month you’re a Virgin Media customer
+Pay the same price for calls for each month

-Annual package reviews for vulnerable customers with specially trained member of staff
+Annual package reviews for vulnerable customers with a specially trained member of staff

-Elderly customers will always be consulted ahead of an engineer visit
+Elderly customers will always be consulted ahead of engineer visits, which are free

-Choose a family member or friend to manage your account on your behalf.
+A family member or friend can manage the account on your behalf.

-While they may not be tailored specifically for elderly customers, there are many standard offers from major providers that would be perfectly suitable.
-Post Office Broadband, for instance, offers unlimited ADSL broadband with a speed of 11MBps for cheaper than Pop Telecom’s Over 60 plan.
-It may not have all of the same pensioner-focused services and features, but with 24/7 customer support and easy set-up, this would still be a great option for pensioners.
+While they may not be tailored specifically for elderly customers, some standard deals from major providers would be very suitable.
+Post Office Broadband offers unlimited ADSL broadband with a connection speed of 11Mbps.
+It may not have pensioner-focused services, but it does include 24/7 customer support and easy setup.

-TalkTalk is another example of a broadband provider offering cheap broadband contracts that would be suitable for older customers.
-For example, you can get unlimited ADSL broadband with average download speeds of 11Mbps for a similar price to Post Office, and for just a few pounds more you can upgrade to fibre speeds.
+TalkTalk also offers cheap broadband contracts suitable for older customers.
+It markets unlimited ADSL broadband with average download speeds of 11Mbps for a similar price to the Post Office, with upgrades to fibre broadband speeds for a few extra pounds per month.

-As is the case with any broadband user, the best plan for you will depend on your personal habits and circumstances, regardless of your age.
-While pensioners can benefit from some tailored deals, these are often quite limited in terms of speeds and data allowance, so if you’re a little more internet-savvy, and you go online regularly for things like video-calling your loved ones and catching up on TV on-demand, then these pensioner-specific deals wouldn’t be the best.
+The best plan will depend on your personal circumstances and requirements, regardless of your age.
+While pensioners benefit from some tailored deals, these are often limited in terms of speeds and data allowances.
+These pensioner-specific contracts wouldn’t be suitable for internet-savvy OAPs who regularly video-call loved ones or watch TV on-demand.

-Having said that, providers like Post Office Broadband and TalkTalk offer extremely affordable plans that would be great for senior customers, despite not being designed specifically for them.
-The internet is increasingly important in today’s digital landscape, and fortunately there are plenty of options available to keep elderly users connected.
+Nonetheless, providers like Post Office Broadband and TalkTalk offer affordable plans that would be great for senior customers, despite not being designed specifically for them.
+The internet is increasingly important in today’s digital landscape, and you don’t need to rely on BT phone deals for pensioners to stay connected nowadays.